 In 1975 a subsidiary company of Unilever group, called Food Industries Limited (specialising in food functional ingredients and flavouring) became interested in lures for the control of pests and later Group Research Development became involved in the synthesis of pheromones.
 They founded International Pheromones Ltd to develop the business further.
-In 1985 the company became International Pheromone Systems Ltd. Since then, we have traded from our present address in Ellesmere Port, Cheshire.
+In 1985 the company became International Pheromone Systems Ltd.

 With the introduction of new EU legislation, the number of pesticides available for the control of insect pests has been reduced.
 As a result, a rise in resistance to commonly used insecticides is occurring and growers are finding it increasingly difficult to find effective and economical ways to manage pests without dramatically increasing production costs.
 These issues are exacerbated by the growing pressures from the government, the market and the general public to reduce pesticide usage and residues.

 Both scientific research and grower experience have shown that pheromones and other semiochemicals are effective tools for monitoring and controlling a wide range of insect pests, in a variety of settings, including agriculture, horticulture, forestry and grain storage.
 When used properly, pheromone based monitoring systems can prevent the unecessary use of pesticides, while control strategies such as mass trapping and mating disruption offer direct alternatives to growers.
 Over the last three decades, pheromone products have played a significant role in the monitoring and control of pests of economic importance, including the Mediterranean fruit fly, Ceratitis capitata, and the codling moth, Cydia pomonella.